 Graduate in as few as

-The Master of Liberal Studies degree provides students with a unique opportunity to study at the graduate level in fields that are of interest and use to them.
-Under the guidance of the program's director, students select courses from across disciplines in the university to form their own individualized and integrated program of study.
+The Master of Liberal Studies program provides students with a unique opportunity to study at the graduate level in fields that are of interest and use to them.
+Under the guidance of the program coordinator, students select courses from across disciplines in the university to form their own individualized and integrated program of study.

-Kent State University is one of six institutions in Ohio to offer the Master of Liberal Studies (LSM) degree, but the only one that allows you to take courses from any college or school in the university.
-It also has the fewest required courses: only ONE required course, AS 61098 Liberal Studies Essay OR AS 60092 Internship.
-The Kent State master’s degree in Liberal Studies, therefore, provides you with a unique opportunity to study at the graduate level in fields that are of interest and use to you.
-In addition to standard classroom-style courses, students can select up to 6 hours of internship or practicum and up to 6 hours of research.
+Of the institutions in Ohio to offer the Master of Liberal Studies (MLS) degree, Kent State University is the only one that allows you to take courses from any college or school in the university.
+It also has the fewest required courses: only ONE required course, LSTU 61098 Liberal Studies Essay OR LSTU 60092 Internship.
+Kent State University’s Master of Liberal Studies program, therefore, provides you with a unique opportunity to study at the graduate level in fields that are of interest and use to you.
+In addition to standard courses, students can select up to 6 hours of internship or practicum and up to 3 hours of research.

 The online Master of Liberal Studies is comprised of one core course totaling 3 credit hours and a further 27 credit hours of electives.
-The core course includes either a culminating liberal studies essay on a topic of the student’s choosing, or an internship experience under the direction of a faculty member.
+The core course includes either a culminating liberal studies essay on an interdisciplinary topic related to the student’s program of study or an internship experience under the direction of a faculty member.
 Of the 27 credit hours of electives, students must select 12 to 15 credit hours of courses from a single department/school or program and 12-15 credit hours of courses from at least one other department/school or program.
-In addition to standard classroom courses, a maximum 3 credit hours of internship/practicum and 3 credit hours of research may be selected.
+In addition to standard classroom courses, a maximum 6 credit hours of internship/practicum and 3 credit hours of research may be selected.
 Courses may be taken in any college in the university.

 |Ohio Residents||Non-Ohio Residents|